U.S. CBDC – Good or Bad for Consumers and Business?

 The first implementation steps testing the concept are now happening.
 The first steps generally involve financial institutions, not consumers, and are mostly outside the US.

-There Are Major Issues and Risks
+Major Digital Currency Issues and Risks

 US digital currency benefits are balanced by significant issues and risks.
 Some questions: